Danger Level: 5/5

 What should I do if I'm bitten?

-Clean the bite area, apply ice, and seek medical attention—especially if the bite area becomes red, swollen, or develops a blister.
+Clean the bite area, apply ice, and seek medical attention, especially if the bite area becomes red, swollen, or develops a blister.
 If possible, capture the spider for identification.
-Most bites heal without complications, but medical monitoring is recommended.
+Most bites heal without complications, but medical monitoring is a smart call.

 Related